Coffei/PeakTogether/README.md

 ### To create local datasource
-NOTE: See the How to add hibernate spatial with postgis to JBoss AS 7 section of this readme on information regarding the deployment of postgres.jar
+NOTE: See the How to add hibernate spatial with postgis to JBoss AS 7 section of this readme on information regarding the deployment of the postgresql JDBC4 driver.

 1. Run **"mvn package -Plocal-datasource"**

 This will create postgresql datasource to localhost database *peaktogether* with username and password *peaktogether*.
-There must be postgresql JDBC4 driver deployed as *postgres.jar*.
+There must be postgresql JDBC4 driver deployed.

 ### To create local datasource for tests